 Programs Available in the Florida Keys

-For students that prefer to study marine life in the southern end of the country, Florida Keys Community College is another option for a degree in underwater science.
+For students who prefer to study marine life in the country's southern end, Florida Keys Community College is another option for a degree in underwater science.
 The school was recently awarded acceptance into the American Academy of Underwater Sciences, which is the sanctioning body for underwater scientific research divers, according to a report at KeysNet.com.
-Now, students that attend the program will be eligible for the necessary certification to pursue careers as underwater scientists.
+Now, students attending the program will be eligible for the certification to pursue careers as underwater scientists.

 As this video describes, California State University Long Beach is one of only a handful of schools that offer a Bachelor of Science degree in Marine Biology; many other schools offer a marine biology specialization or option with their biological sciences degree.